bodolawale/accounts/README.md

 # accounts
-Simple accounts functions with Knexjs
+Simple accounts functions with Knexjs.
 --
 # SET UP
 create a `.env.development.local` file in the root directory.